pddasig/Machine-Learning-Competition-2021/README.md

 ### <a>Timeline</a>

 - __October 15, 2021__ - Registration deadline.
-You must email Lei Fu (pdda_sig@spwla.org) with team information (names, affiliations, and emails) before this date in order to compete.
+You must email Lei Fu (pdda_sig@spwla.org) with team information (team name, member names, affiliations, and emails) before this date in order to compete.
 - __November 1, 2021__ - Competition starts and data releases on github.
 - __February 1, 2022__ - Submission deadline.
 - __March 1, 2022__ - Announce winners.